brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 - Highlight(pink) - Location 5150
 “It is, Ānanda, when the seven factors of enlightenment are developed and cultivated in this way that they fulfill true knowledge and liberation.”
 (Samyutta Nikaya 54:13; V 328–33 ≠ Majjhima Nikaya 118.15–43; III 82–88)

 ___

-- Highlight - Location 4565
-Each major contemplative exercise is supplemented by an auxiliary section, a “refrain” with four subdivisions.
-The first states that the meditator contemplates the object internally (within his or her own experience), externally (reflectively considering it as occurring within the experience of others), and both; this ensures that one obtains a comprehensive and balanced view of the object.

-- Highlight(pink) - Location 4573
-The second portion states that the meditator contemplates the object as subject to origination, as subject to vanishing, and as subject to both origination and vanishing; this brings to light the characteristic of impermanence and thus leads to insight into the three characteristics: impermanence, suffering, and nonself (anicca, dukkha, anattā).

-- Highlight(pink) - Location 4577
-And the fourth describes the meditator as dwelling in a state of complete detachment, not clinging to anything in the world.

-___